florianbussmann/crawlee-video/README.md

 For subsequent runs use `npx crawlee run --no-purge`.
 Videos detected from crawl will be listed under `storage/key_value_stores/default/videos.json`.

+Crawl results can be archived to sqlite3 database (storage/archive.db) using `npm run archive`.

 If you're looking for other examples or want to learn more visit:

 - [Documentation](https://crawlee.dev/js/api/playwright-crawler/class/PlaywrightCrawler)